 As in dignity-killer.
-As in one shot of that drink, and I’ll probably end up staddling Potter.
+As in one shot of that drink, and I'd probably end up straddling Potter.
 Or stabbing him.
-Or both.
+Or some combination thereof.

-After he received his punishment, he was supposed to come down here to party with us.
+After he received his punishment, he would to come down here to reveal the verdict.
 It was a win-win situation.
-If the news was good and Vespertine went easy on him, we could celebrate.
+If the news was good and Vespertine had gone easy on him, we could all celebrate.
 If it was bad, Freddy would be able to drink his sorrows away.
-Nothing like the warm company of fellow friends to ease the pain in your soul.
-Oh, wait, did I say the company of friends?
-Sorry, I meant drunkenly swinging your shirt over your head while singing a horrible karaoke rendition of ‘I Will Survive.’
-Because that is, in one sentence, basically what Freddy is reduced to when he’s drunk.
+Nothing like the warm company of fellow friends to ease the pain in one's soul.
+Oh, wait, did I say the warm company of fellow friends?
+Sorry, I meant drunkenly swinging your shirt around your head while singing a karaoke rendition of a Destiny's Child song.
+Which was, after all, the only thing one could expect from an intoxicated Fred Weasley

 “Okay, but you’re like, always sober,” Dom pointed out oh-so-kindly.
 “Even when you’re drunk, you’re sober.”

-I cocked a shoulder in a half-shrug.
-“Can’t help it.
-I just don’t have good experiences with alcohol.”
+I cocked a shoulder in a noncommittal half-shrug.
+“I can't help it that I just don’t have good experiences with alcohol.”

 “Oh — Dom — no —“

-“I don’t have an alcohol phobia!”
+“I do not have an alcohol phobia!”

 “I...
 Whatever.”
 I gestured to Dom.
 “What do you want?”

 Dom shrugged.
-“Give us...er... give us Dragontails!
+“Give us, er — give us Dragontails!
 Yeah, Dragontail shots!”

-I was, of course, ignored.
+My question was, of course, ignored.

 “Er, what’s in this, exactly?”

-She slammed the glass down, and I watched in amazement as, for the slightest millisecond, Dom’s skin seemed to radiate with a honey-colored dew.
-Almost like she was glowing from within.
+She slammed the glass down, and I watched in amazement as, for the slightest millisecond, Dom’s skin seemed to radiate a honey-colored dew.
+Almost like her body was a human paper lantern illuminated from within.

-So, shoving my dignity into the little box where, coincidentally, I also kept my common sense, I gulped down the shot.
+So, shoving my dignity into the tiny little box where, coincidentally, I also kept my common sense, I gulped down the shot.

 “That... wasn’t so bad.”
 I smacked my lips, getting a hint of grapefruit flavour.

-This can’t be good.
+This couldn't be good.

-I am not drunk.
+I was not drunk.

-I am definitely, utterly, one-hundred-percent not drunk.
+I was definitely, utterly, one-hundred-percent not drunk.

-So I’m a little drunk.
+...Okay, so I was a little drunk.

-And now, the world was feeling a little bit fuzzy.
+And now the world was feeling a little bit fuzzy.

-Time passed in a blur of roaring music and getting shoved between crowds.
+I didn’t know how it happened, exactly, but the RoR had miraculously transformed into a giant merry-go-round with no exit.
+Time was passing in a blur of roaring music and thick crowds.
 Faces flicked by, laughing, screaming, shouting.
-And still, the drinks kept coming.
-From the magically-refilling shots to the never-ending bowl of spiked fruit punch, I never had to go thirsty.
-And.
-There.
-Were.
-So.
+And still — unbelievably, amazingly — the drinks kept coming.
+From magically-refilling shots to the never-ending bowl of spiked fruit punch, I never had to go thirsty.
+And there were so.
 Many.
 Different.
 Kinds.

-I don’t know where Martin learned how to bartender, but he was like... the Willy Wonka of alcohol.
-Every drink he set in front of us was a different colour, size, shape...
-There were Philosopher’s Stones, for example — tiny, violet shots that actually made you feel immortal, invincible.
-One kid tried to eat his own shoe after drinking that.
+I had no idea where Martin learned how to bartender, but he was like the Willy Wonka of alcohol.
+Every drink he set in front of us was a different colour, size, shape.
+There were Philosopher’s Stones, for example — tiny violet shots that actually made you feel immortal, invincible.
+A kid tried to eat his own shoe after having one of those.

-Then there were the Billywig Bombs, which made your body go numb for a whole minute.
+Then there were the Billywig Bombs, which caused your entire body to go numb for a whole minute, and Slippery Nifflers, which heightened your sense of smell.
 There were glasses with floating dragons and shooting sparks.
-Doxy Dacquiris and Fizzing Fairies, and lastly, one pot of what looked liked a bunch of stuff mixed together – which Martin called Happy Juice.
+Doxy Daiquiris and Fizzing Fairies, and lastly one pot of what looked liked a bunch of stuff mixed together, which Martin called 'Happy Juice.'

-“Nobody knows,” she’d whispered reverently, looking almost fearful.
-And then she’d dragged me away very quickly before I could get some.
+“Nobody knows,” she’d whispered reverently, looking almost fearful, and then she’d dragged me away very quickly before I could get some.

 1. I had a lot to drink.

-2. Dom had more.
+2. Dom had even more.

-3. At one point, Dom stood up on the bar and started running back and forth, kicking people’s drinks out of their hands and screaming ‘I’M SO EXCITED I’M SO EXCITED I’M SO EXCITED!’
+3. At one point, Dom started running laps around the dance floor, smacking drinks out of people's hands and repeatedly yelling, "I’M SO EXCITED I’M SO EXCITED I’M SO EXCITED!"

-4. She then promptly fell off.
+4. She then promptly slipped and fell on her face.

 6. Everyone in the room cheered.